opentensor/old-docs/src/cli/MinerPreperation.md

 Once your miner is registered in the network and you have Subtensor running locally, your basic setup is complete.
 Your miner will begin processing data, generating value for the network, and accruing Tao.

-This area of the documentation will guide you through the basic customizations that can be made to your miner with flags in order to set your miner up for success in the network. *Pair these flags with ``btcli run`` or any other mining start command.*
+This area of the documentation will guide you through the basic customizations that can be made to your miner with flags in order to set your miner up for success in the network. *Pair these flags with calls to ``btcli`` or any other mining start command.*

 You may also configure your miner through a config file or environment variables.
 See [Methods of Configuration](ConfigurationMethods.md) and [Configuration Settings](../Arguments.md) for more.